 What is Apple Cider Vinegar?

-This way, you can be sure that the product is unrefined, unpasteurised and unfiltered, meaning it's as close to its natural state as possible and in the most potent form in terms of health and healing.
+This way, you can be sure that the product is unrefined, unpasteurised and unfiltered, meaning it's as close to its natural state as possible and in the most pure form in terms of health and healing qualities.

 Health Benefits of Apple Cider Vinegar

 ACV is renowned as such a good cleanser and detoxifier because it contains a compound known as acetic acid which helps your body to break up and release toxic residue and get your system back into balance.

 ACV acts as a buffer in the body because the acetic acid reacts with base or acid compounds to form an acetate.
 This essentially helps to make nutrients chemically bioavailable for the body’s utilisation.